sudo-awk/CloudHacking/README.md

 ## Install aws cli

-To install the aws in your machine, you can go the amazon aws install documentation, but if you are using kali you can also use this script, provided by official amazon documentation
+To install the aws in your machine, you can go the amazon aws install documentation, provided by official amazon documentation

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

+If you are using kali you can also use this copy and paste this script
 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip